zerok/zerokspot.recipe.distutils/README.rst

 -------

 urls
-    A space-separated list of packages that should be installed into ``${buildout:parts-directory}/<partname>``.
+    A list of packages (one per line) that should be installed into ``${buildout:parts-directory}/<partname>``.

 Additionally provided variables